planettjc/Transformer-for-Multi-spectral-Reconstruction/README.md

 ```shell
 pip install -r requirements.txt
 ```
+The installation could be finished within an hour on a common Linux server.

 ## 2. Prepare Dataset:
 Randomly crop the encoded measurement and the calibrated masks and ground truths of each spectral channel into small patches (e.g. 256 in width and in height) and then put them into the corresponding folders of `datasets/` and recollect them as the following form: